-- Thirty-two semester hours of undergraduate physics, including six semester hours of 4000-level courses in physics. - Eighteen semester hours in undergraduate mathematics, including differential equations. - 3.
-One semester of undergraduate chemistry. - Acceptable scores on the Graduate Record Examination General Test and the Graduate Record Examination Subject Test in physics.
+- 1. Thirty-two semester hours of undergraduate physics, including six semester hours of 4000-level courses in physics. - 2.
+Eighteen semester hours in undergraduate mathematics, including differential equations. - 3.
+One semester of undergraduate chemistry. - 4.
+Acceptable scores on the Graduate Record Examination General Test (GRE).

+The Graduate Record Examination Subject Test in physics is optional.
 For admission to minor graduate study in physics, students must have completed a minimum of nineteen semester hours in undergraduate physics and must satisfy the prerequisites for the courses which are to be counted for graduate credit.